Periodically refreshed quantum thermal machines: Obtaining the NESS for Gaussian systems

 Once we have the NESS correlation matrix of the system, we can calculate the thermodynamic quantities at the NESS defined in Eq.~(\ref{PReB_NESS_thermodynamics}) as follows.
 We first define the correlation matrix of the set-up at the NESS,

-where $\mathbf{C}_{B_\ell}$, $\ell=\{1,2\}$ are the thermal correlation matrix of the finite-size chains (see Eq.~(\ref{chain_mapping})) that are connected to the system during one step of the PReB process.
+where $\mathbf{C}_{B_\ell}$, $\ell=\{1,2\}$ are the thermal correlation matrices of the finite-size chains (see Eq.~(\ref{chain_mapping})) that are connected to the system during one step of the PReB process.
 Then we evolve this matrix for a time $\tau$,

 The various thermodynamic quantities in Eq.~(\ref{PReB_NESS_thermodynamics}) correspond to the sum of various elements of $\mathbf{C}^{NESS}(\tau)$.
 Thus, we see that we can also obtain all the required thermodynamic quantities at the NESS directly using finite-size chains without explicitly carrying out the full time evolution.
 Standard NEGF results are available for the NESS of the continuous-time dynamics~\cite{Jauho_book,Dhar_Sen_2006,Dhar_2012}, which can be used for comparison in the large $\tau$ limit.
 This makes exploration of thermodynamics for the NESS much simpler.